canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 -->
 A cluster controller called `ClusterReconciler` is added which would perform the one-by-one in-place upgrade of the entire workload cluster.

-The controller would propagate the `k8sd.io/in-place-upgrade` annotation on the `Cluster` object by adding this annotation one-by-one to all the machines that is owned by this cluster.
+The controller would propagate the `k8sd.io/in-place-upgrade-to` annotation on the `Cluster` object by adding this annotation one-by-one to all the machines that is owned by this cluster.

 A Kubernetes API call listing the objects of type `Machine` and filtering with `ownerRef` would produce the list of machines owned by the cluster.
 The controller then would iterate over this list, annotating machines and waiting for the operation to complete on each iteration.

+The reconciler should ignore a machine if `k8sd.io/in-place-upgrade-status` is already set to `in-progress`.

+Once upgrades of the underlying machines are finished:
+* `k8sd.io/in-place-upgrade-to` annotation on the `Cluster` would be removed
+* `k8sd.io/in-place-upgrade-current` annotation on the `Cluster` would be added/updated with the used `{upgrade-option}`.

 ## Configuration Changes
 <!--